giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 I also like this [distinction](https://www.youtube.com/watch?v=sl78EgrT4TY)(1:45) between Explainable ML and Interpretable ML by Rudin Cynthia.

-One paper I found the most interesting and really stand out from the crowd is:

-<a name="todo"></a> Passive attention in artificial neural networks predicts human visual selectivity (**Oral@NeurIPS2021**))

-Because:

- - It bridged cognitive sciences vs. deep learning.
-A lot of human behavioral tasks were adopted to validate AI's perception.

- - This paper created human attention maps which can be used as the ground truth for feature attribution method research.

- - Very thoughtful and super extensive experiments (most ever seen for me).

- I think that we may rebuild the **feature attribution research** community based on this work.

 ### Network conceptualization
 This line of research assigns human concepts to learned concepts of DNNs, which can make explanations more human-friendly and specific.
 Here I just picked a few representative papers, please contribute if any.